 Tax exemptions are available under Section 10(10D) of the Income Tax Act on the payouts made to policyholders of life insurance on reaching maturity as a survival benefit.
 This is also applicable when the sum assured is paid out to the policyholder’s nominee as a death benefit.
 However, there are several considerations to be taken into account for tax exemptions under Section 10(10D) of the Income Tax Act.

 It is possible to claim tax deductions on health insurance premiums and even for life insurance policies that offer additional health cover.
 For instance, those opting for riders such as Critical Illness Riders, Hospital Care Riders, Surgical Care Riders etc. can avail of deductions under Section 80D.
 It is possible to claim these deductions on insurance policies availed for self, spouse, children dependent on the policyholder and also your parents regardless of whether they are dependent on you or not.
 The tax benefits, aside from being available to individuals, can also be availed by members of Hindu Undivided Families (HUFs).

 However, there are a few considerations to be kept in mind regarding tax benefits available under this Section.

 These are the different tax benefits available to individuals paying premiums on life insurance policies.
 Tax benefits are a major reason why life insurance makes for a good investment instrument, both while the policyholder is alive and even after their death.
-Opt for the iSelect Star Plan, available on Canara HSBC Oriental Bank of Commerce, to avail of these tax benefits along with a host of other benefits including the flexibility to choose how payouts are to be paid to dependents.
-The iSelect Star Plan also offers lucrative features such as the ability to add spouses within the same insurance policy.
+Opt for the iSelect Star Plan, available on Canara HSBC, to avail of these tax benefits along with a host of other benefits including the flexibility to choose how payouts are to be paid to dependents.
+The iSelect Smart360 Term Plan also offers lucrative features such as the ability to add spouses within the same insurance policy.
 Policyholders can also choose from a wide variety of payout options for their nominees, allowing for customisation of the plan in line with the policyholder’s individual requirements.